sourcecred/sourcecred/README.md

 ```

 If you want to bind the data folder to the host, you can do that too.
 In the example below, we have a folder "data" in the present working directory that we bind to "/data" in the container, the default `SOURCECRED_DIRECTORY`.
-Since we've already generated the data, we no longer need the GitHub token.
+We can then generate the data (and it will
+be saved there):

 ```bash
 $ SOURCECRED_GITHUB_TOKEN="xxxxxxxxxxxxxxxxx" \
   docker run -ti --name sourcecred --rm --env SOURCECRED_GITHUB_TOKEN \
   -v $PWD/data:/data sourcecred/sourcecred load "${REPOSITORY}"
 ```

+Notice that we don't need to bind the port because no web server is run.

 As the command runs, you will see a progress output like this: